nedim86/Convert-a-PDF-File-Into-an-Audiobook-Using-Python/README.md

 # How-to-Convert-a-PDF-File-Into-an-Audiobook-Using-Python
-How to Convert a PDF File Into an Audiobook Using Python

 Audiobooks are gaining more and more popularity over traditional eBooks.
 They’re more convenient as you can listen to them anytime and anywhere.